 - The diagnostic and prognostic usefulness of CXRs in BPD is highly variable.

-- More recently, computerised tomography (CT) scanning has provided insights into the pathophysiology of BPD.
-CT and MRI scans can provide very detailed imaging of the lungs but are not routinely used.
+- Computerised tomography (CT) scanning has provided insights into the pathophysiology of BPD.
+CT and MRI scans can provide very detailed imaging of the lungs.

 - Arterial blood gases may show acidosis, hypercapnoea and relative hypoxia (for the inspired oxygen concentration).